 As a reflection of dissatisfaction with conventional socio-economic indicators, there is almost as long a history of search for alternatives.
-Among the various proposals, there was a resurgence, certainly in North America, of work in developing specific indicators, or ad hoc collections (e.g. OECD 1982; Sustainable Seattle, www QQQ; Federation of Canadian Municipalities, www QQQ; Redefining Progress, www QQQ).
+Among the various proposals, there was a resurgence, certainly in North America, of work in developing specific indicators, or ad hoc collections (e.g. OECD 1982; Sustainable Seattle, Redefining Progress).
 The OECD (1998b) brought an illustrative collection of indicators together for social affairs ministers because "the need for a system of social indicators has recently become more pressing" (p2).
-In the mid 1990s, the cover of the Atlantic Monthly magazine headlined, "If the economy is up, why is everybody down?" when introducing an article on the Genuine Progress Indicator (GPI).
+In the mid-1990s, the cover of the Atlantic Monthly magazine headlined, "If the economy is up, why is everybody down?" when introducing an article on the Genuine Progress Indicator (GPI).
 The GPI was a de facto broadside criticism, albeit highly flawed, of the SNA and its summary index, GDP.